pthalin/snes_rgb_amplifier/README.md

 ## Background

 My PAL "2 CHIP" SNES had petty bad RGB output and it became even worse when using it with a [Scart switch](https://s.click.aliexpress.com/e/_mM7z2ac) and other consoles.
 I knew that it's possible to make an internal RGB bypass mod, but I wanted to try to make somthing that didn't require an internal mod.
 I started with making a model of the output stage in LTSpice from the [schematics of the PAL SNES](docs/PAL-SNES_Schematic.pdf).
-I tried many diffrent circuits to make a buffer that isolates the signal and finaly came up with a farly simple design.
+I tried many diffrent circuits to make a buffer that isolates the signal and finaly came up with a fairly simple design.

 ## Solution